microhomie/microhomie/docs/reference/settings.rst

 .. data:: EXTENSIONS

     Default is a empty list() for no extensions.
 Microhomie currently supports two legacy extensions.
 Add the extensions to the list to activate them.
-Items in the list() must be bytestring.
+Items in the list() must be string.

     * org.homie.legacy-firmware:0.1.1:[4.x]
     * org.homie.legacy-stats:0.1.1:[4.x]